Vivian-hihi/SequoiaDB/doc/src/document/reference/Sequoiadb_command/File/scp_en.md

 >Note:

 >The specific format of parameters srcFile and dstFile are "ip:sdbcmPort@filepath",for example "192.168.20.71:11790@/opt/sequoiadb/file".
 The port refers to the port of the sdbcm.
+If the ip and sdbcmport in the parameters srcFile and desFile refer to the client's ip and sdbcmport, you can ignore them.
+For example, "/opt/sequoiadb/file".

 ##RETURN VALUE##